groupdocs-comparison/GroupDocs.Comparison-for-.NET/Examples/README.md

 + GroupDocs.Comparison 3.4.0.

-## How to Run the Examples?
+##How to Run the Examples?

 The package contains two projects, one for C# examples and other for Visual Basic examples.
+Follow the given steps to proceed with project build:

-You can download the ZIP, extract the files and open the solution file in Visual Studio.
+* Extract the downloaded project and open the solution file in Visual Studio
+* Right click on solution and press "Enable NuGet package Restore"
+* Build the project.

 For more details, visit  [How to Run Examples](http://groupdocs.com/docs/display/Comparisonnet/How+to+Run+Examples).